zhxie/takos/README.md

 ## Features

 - Automatic cookie generation of SplatNet
-- Get current and coming schedules
+- Get current and coming schedules and shifts
-- Get battles including details of players' gears and weapons
+- Get battles and jobs with details including weapons and gears
+- View battles and jobs with filter
 - English (North America), Japanese and Chinese

 ## Security and Privacy